inforion/kopycat/README.md

     **NOTES:**
     1. If you've added `KOPYCAT_HOME` environment variable you can put prebuild modules libraries into `${KOPYCAT_HOME}/modules` without necessity to specify `-y` parameter explicitly.
-    1. Due to socat this line will work only in **nix** system with installed socat, to disable, use `tty1=null,tty2=null`.
+    1. Due to socat this line will work only in **nix** system with installed socat.
+To disable it use `tty1=null,tty2=null`.
 For windows system com0com can be used or any other software to create virtual COM ports.
 In this case you should specify directly virtual com-port name `tty1=COM1,tty2=COM2`.

 1. You should see the following start log: